Search results for: htlv

 Brings Decades Of Infectious Disease Epidemiology & Prevention Experience Enhancing GVN’s Abilities To End Viral Threats & Advance Pandemic Preparedness Dr. Sten Vermund co-leads discussions at GVN’s annual meeting held last month in Monte Carlo, Monaco.
 Credit: Claudia G. Albuquerque Baltimore, MD, November 2, 2023: The Global Virus Network (GVN) today announced the appointment of…

-What We Do > Training and Education > Webinars Forefront of Virology Webinars The Global Virus Network hosts a webinar series for virus knowledge-sharing, featuring expert virologists including from GVN Centers of Excellence around the world.
-The topics range from the COVID-19 pandemic and other human viral threats to the latest scientific progress in virology.…
+What We Do > Training and Education > Webinars Forefront of Virology Webinars The Global Virus Network, in partnership with the University of South Florida, hosts a webinar series for virus knowledge-sharing, featuring expert virologists including from GVN Centers of Excellence around the world.
+The topics range from the COVID-19 pandemic and other human viral…

 What We Do > Action Committees Action Committees Action Committees (formerly Task Forces and Watch Groups) is a key activity of the Global Virus Network.
 There are two types: Formed in response to a specific virus outbreak, epidemic, or pandemic.
 Focused on seven highly pathogenic virus categories and emerging pathogens: respiratory, retroviruses, oncogenic, arbovirology, hemorrhagic…